 Later spring flooding can severely damage or destroy recently planted crops, and by that time it may be too late to replant (Jackson et al. 2011).
 Successive rainfall events on fully saturated soil may lead to additional soil erosion and nutrient loss.
 Conditions following flooding can greatly affect recovery; cool conditions can encourage fungal disease spread while hot conditions can cause accelerated soil drying and crusting that resists root recovery.
-Flooding can also incapacitate roads, irrigation structures, and other agricultural infrastructure, inhibiting farmers' ability to remediate damages to crops.
+Flooding can also incapacitate roads, irrigation structures, and other agricultural infrastructure, inhibiting farmers' ability to remediate damage to crops, grow, harvest, or undertake farming operations.